MarekMatyas/DevOps-presentation-/README.md

 In **DevOps** there will typically be four cross-functional teams which can deliver work to one another in a vertical manner, with each delivering and running an isolated component.

 ![](Systems-development-life-cycle-SDLC.jpg)

+## Progress from being a Junior DevOps Engineer

+After working as a Junior DevOps Engineer, your options are wide open.
+You can move up to a role such as **DevOps Cloud Engineer**.

+This role offers challenges relating  to managing, developing and operating systems and apps based on the Cloud.

+Some other fields in **DevOps*:

+- Release Manager
+- DevOps Test Engineer
+- DevOps Architect
+- Security & Compliance Engineer
+- Automation Architect

+## Who is using *Devops* ?

+A vast majority of companies used DevOps as an important part of their business such as :

+1. Amazon
+2. Netflix
+3. Sony Pictures Entertainment
+4. Adobe
+5. Facebook